 Minimum area for solar parks

-Space required per unit of performance
+Space requirement per unit of power

 Yield and profitability